robofoundry/ros2_mqtt/README.md

 ### A ros2 node that listens to teleop_twist message and publishes to mqtt topic

 ### on computer
+pre-requisite is to install paho mqtt client like this: pip install paho-mqtt
 ### update configurations in following places
 1. in ros2_mqtt/config/param.yaml file - replace 192.168.1.123 with ip address of where you are running mqtt broker [your computer]
 2. in esp32/boot.py - update SSID and PWD for your wifi